 depress the Ctrl key while clicking the Opt button to disable AFC and QSY your transceiver to center the RTTY signal's mark and space tones on the specified Optimal Offset

-When you switch from receiving to transmitting, you transmitted mark and space tones will be centered on the the specified Optimal Offset.
+When you switch from receiving to transmitting, you transmitted mark and space tones will be centered on the specified Optimal Offset.

-You can also activate this function by right-clicking in the the waterfall or spectrum display while depressing the Ctrl key; if the waterfall right-click box is checked, you can activate this function by right-clicking in the waterfall or spectrum display without depressing the Ctrl key.
-Right-clicking in the the waterfall or spectrum display while depressing the Alt key invokes the Opt function and disables AFC.
+You can also activate this function by right-clicking in the waterfall or spectrum display while depressing the Ctrl key; if the waterfall right-click box is checked, you can activate this function by right-clicking in the waterfall or spectrum display without depressing the Ctrl key.
+Right-clicking in the waterfall or spectrum display while depressing the Alt key invokes the Opt function and disables AFC.

 The Opt button is disabled if Commander is not running; it is also disabled during transmission.